notwaldorf/github-canned-responses/README.md

 ![view of extension in action](https://cloud.githubusercontent.com/assets/1369170/12687384/7f0217d0-c684-11e5-94a2-9ffe80d6dc62.png>
 )

 It comes with a few default canned responses, but you can edit them and add your own!
+(To do so, go to chrome://extensions, and click on the "Options" link for the extension)

 ![view of answer editing page](https://cloud.githubusercontent.com/assets/1369170/12687433/c53c80e6-c684-11e5-8ec0-d915e5457ca2.png>
 )